-Wild garlic salt makes a great little party condiment and is very popular at any barbecue.
-In fact I was once invited on such short notice to a barbecue that I had absolutely no time to prepare anything.
+Wild garlic salt makes a great little party condiment and is very popular at any barbeque.
+In fact, I was once invited on such short notice to a barbeque that I had absolutely no time to prepare anything.
 It left me in quite a pinch.. pun intended.
 All I could think of bringing was this salt since I made it earlier that very same day.
-You won’t believe it but the salt was THE item everyone fought over.
+You won't believe it but the salt was THE item everyone fought over.

 What's so great about it is that it's very easy to make yourself.
 All you need is wild garlic and coarse salt.
 It might look fancy but those are the only two ingredients even though it looks like something made in a fancy lab.
 You can use a food processor but a blender or the good old fashioned pestle and mortar would work just as well for this.